kernelkit/infix/doc/wifi.md

 > TX power is still determined by the driver based on regulatory
 > constraints and hardware capabilities.
 Channel width can now be set
 > explicitly for AP mode, or left at `auto` to let the driver choose.

+### Bands and Channels

+Each band strikes a different balance between range and capacity.
+The `country-code` decides which channels are legal in your location; the lists below are the common allocations, and your regulatory domain may allow fewer.

+**2.4 GHz**

+Channels 1-13 are available in most of the world, 1-11 in the US and Canada, and 14 in Japan (802.11b only).
+At 20 MHz only three channels avoid overlap: 1, 6, and 11.
+A 40 MHz channel takes up most of the band, so it is seldom worth using here.

+Drawbacks:

+- This is the most crowded band.
+It is shared with Bluetooth, Zigbee, cordless phones, microwave ovens, and most of the neighboring Wi-Fi.
+- Narrow channels and constant contention hold real throughput well below 5 and 6 GHz.
+- The upside is range: 2.4 GHz reaches further and passes through walls better, which keeps it useful for distant clients and 2.4 GHz-only IoT devices.

+**5 GHz**

+UNII-1 (channels 36-48) and UNII-3 (149-165) need no radar checks.
+UNII-2 (channels 52-64 and 100-144) shares spectrum with radar and requires DFS.
+ETSI regions such as the EU do not include UNII-3, so the only non-DFS 5 GHz channels there are 36-48.
+This band supports 20, 40, 80, and 160 MHz, so it is the one to use for wide, fast channels.

+Drawbacks:

+- Shorter range than 2.4 GHz, and a weaker signal through walls and floors.
+- A DFS channel must be monitored for radar for 60 seconds (up to 10 minutes near some weather radars) before the AP may transmit, which delays start-up.
+If radar appears later, the AP has to leave the channel within 10 seconds and avoid it for 30 minutes, dropping clients during the move.
+- The widest 80 and 160 MHz channels almost always sit on DFS spectrum, so the same radar rules apply to them.

+**6 GHz**

+The FCC regions open 59 channels (1, 5, 9 ...
+233) across 5925-7125 MHz.
+ETSI regions, including the EU, currently open only the lower part, 5945-6425 MHz (channels 1-93), for indoor use.
+Clients find networks on the 15 Preferred Scanning Channels (5, 21, 37 ...
+229) spaced every 80 MHz, and `auto` selects channel 37.
+There is no DFS in 6 GHz, so there is no radar start-up delay.

+Drawbacks:

+- The shortest range and the weakest wall penetration of the three bands.
+- Only Wi-Fi 6E and newer clients can use it; older phones and IoT devices cannot see the band at all.
+- AP operation requires WPA3-Personal (SAE) with management frame protection, so WPA2-only and open networks are rejected.
+- Indoor power limits cap coverage further.

 ### WiFi 6 Support